-Note: whilst we have used 'people' to reflect the fact people of all genders experience domestic abuse, it is important to recognise domestic abuse as a form of gender-based violence, and that the overwhelming local authorities should ensure that homelessness and housing services have effective protocols in place to identify signs of abuse as early as possible and assist people whose housing is at risk as a result of domestic abuse.
-In particular, close links should be built with specialist domestic abuse support services local authorities support victims of domestic abuse to access exclusion people at risk of homelessness as a result of domestic abuse should be able to access free legal aid in order to get an exclusion order social landlords should put in place protocols to address housing issues relating to domestic abuse, based on the guidance produced in 2019 by CIH Scotland, ALACHO, SFHA.
-Shelter Scotland and Scottish Women's Aid.1 Consideration should be given to making elements of this guidance statutory if necessary proportion of victims/survivors are female, and perpetrators male.
+- · local authorities should ensure that homelessness and housing services have effective protocols in place to identify signs of abuse as early as possible and assist people whose housing is at risk as a result of domestic abuse.
+In particular, close links should be built with specialist domestic abuse support services - local authorities support victims of domestic abuse to access exclusion orders - people at risk of homelessness as a result of domestic abuse should be able to access free legal aid in order to get an exclusion order - when considering the suitability of accommodation offered to a perpetrator or victim of domestic abuse, consideration must be given to its proximity to the other party in the abuse - social landlords should put in place protocols to address housing issues relating to domestic abuse, based on the guidance produced in 2019 by CIH Scotland, ALACHO, SFHA.
+Shelter Scotland and Scottish Women's Aid.
+Consideration should be given to making elements of this guidance statutory if necessary proportion of victims/survivors are female, and perpetrators male.
 Some examples focus exclusively on women in this chapter, whilst others focus primarily on women - in which case we refer to 'people'